-Although there is no official form provided on the official Bureau of Motor Vehicles (BMV) website, there are several forms available online that can be used, or you may draft your own bill of sale.
+Although there is no official form provided on the official Bureau of Motor Vehicles (BMV) website, you can create your own vehicle bill of sale for a car or another motor vehicle.
 A proper form does not require notarization, but should contain the following information:

 - The names, contact information, and signatures of the buyer and seller

 - The vehicle identification number, or VIN

 - Warranty information, if applicable

 - The county where the vehicle was sold

 In addition to the car bill of sale, there are many other documents that will need to be filled out and submitted in order to register your vehicle or vessel in Ohio.
 Here is a step-by-step breakdown of what is required:

 - Even if you purchase a vehicle from a dealership, Ohio, unlike other states, requires all buyers to complete their own vehicle registration process, though the dealer can aid in the process.